Amores que engañan: Season 1 (2022)

+Season 2 (2023)

 Production

 Filming of Amores que engañan began in January 2022.
 Filming took place in the United States, Mexico, and São Paulo, Brazil.
 A total of ten episodes have been confirmed for the first season.
 On 16 December 2022, the series was renewed for a second season.
 Filming of the second season began on 16 January 2023 in Guadalajara, México.
 On 24 January 2022, a list of guest stars for the second season was announced and that the season had received an order of 12 episodes.
+The second season premiered on 3 June 2023.